Axway/unified-catalog-integrations/DEVREADME.md

 1. Add your breakpoints with 'debugger' statements

-2. Modify the amplify cli
+2. Modify the axway cli

 ```
 // get path to cli
-which amplify
+which axway

 // add debug setting to node
 vim <path to cli>